Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/how-to/_templates.md

 ## Using templates as values

-You can use any of the current request headers, query parameters, captured URI groups and shared variables as templates to populate supported config fields.
+You can use any of the current request headers, query parameters, captured URI groups, and shared variables as templates to populate supported config fields.

 | Request Parameter | Template
 | ------------- | -----------